Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

-Society is changing, it wants to be better, more inclusive, less marginalizing.
-Donald Trump's appeals to regressive old attitudes about race and language decency is alarming; his rise to the presumed Republican nomination for President of The United States is evidence that not only should political correctness matter, but it is critical for America to mature psychologically and emotionally.
-Trump's overtly bigoted pandering to the juvenile, fearful, narrow-minded bigots, manipulating their fears with incorrigible racism and misogyny is validating for a specific group of people that want their reactionary views legitimized.
+Society is changing.
+It wants to be better, more inclusive, and less marginalizing.
+Donald Trump's appeals to regressive old attitudes about race and language decency was alarming; his rise to the presidency of the United States is evidence that not only should political correctness matter, but it is critical for America to mature psychologically and emotionally.
+Trump's overtly bigoted pandering to the juvenile, fearful, narrow-minded mob manipulated their fears with incorrigible racism and misogyny that is validating for a specific group of people that want their reactionary views legitimized.

-Political correctness, even in its annoying, bumbling awkward and bitterly contentious application, political correctness is a necessary shift for public language.
-In a culture where perception matters, like here in the United States, making the effort to change the language is critical to our maturity as a society.
+Political correctness, even in its annoying, bumbling, and awkward application is a necessary shift for public language.
+In a culture where perception matters, like here in the United States, making the effort to change the language is crucial to our maturing as a society.

 Language and the tone we inhabit in our social discourse is critically important.
-Language that is inclusive, respectful.
-Words and terms that don't diminish, demean or depreciate ones social status.
-Language can marginalize groups, language can also help restore the previously socially marginalized.
+Language that is inclusive and respectful.
+Words and terms that don't diminish, demean, or depreciate ones social status.
+Language can marginalize groups.
+Language can also help restore the previously socially marginalized.

 Political Correctness - Self Determination

 Political correctness in its present context was born in the "new left" movement of the 1960s and '70s.
-This new left formulated after the classic leftist, socialist and communist structures were decimated by the paranoid, unconsitutional McCarthyism of the 1950s.
+This new left formulated after the classic leftist, socialist, and communist structures were decimated by the paranoid, unconstitutional McCarthyism of the 1950s.
 The classic or 'old left' was more focused on workers rights, the relationship of labor to capital.
-Social/cultural issues were acknowledged, but not their major focus.
+Social/cultural issues were acknowledged, but it was not their major focus.

 The new left emerged from college campuses.
 Academia was much more resistant to anti-constitutional suppression of thought.
 Students were freer to explore and experiment with alternative ideologies and their application.
 So, in the ashes of the classic vanguard socialist and communist left, wrecked by McCarthyism, the new left formed.

-Political correctness in its present context is widely attributed to writer Toni Cade Bambara, in her essay , Toni wrote: The Black Woman: An Anthology (1970)
+Political correctness in its present context is widely attributed to writer Toni Cade Bambara, in her essay The Black Woman: An Anthology (1970).
+Toni wrote,

 "Critics consider the Reagan Revolution reactionary, an assault against the great liberal gains that, over the previous fifty years, had democratized and humanized America.
 They claim Reagan widened the gap between rich and poor, encouraged greed, and threatened the accomplishments of the civil rights, feminist, and environmental movements.
 The intensity of the ongoing debate more than three decades after his inauguration demonstrates the Reagan Revolution’s continuing resonance."

-Resistance to PC culture was to conservatives, resistance to the ideas and efforts of the left in general, it continues to this day.
+Resistance to PC culture was, to conservatives, resistance to the ideas and efforts of the left in general, and academia in particular.
+It continues to this day.

 Freedom of Speech - Not Freedom From Consequences

 There are few if any laws mandating political correctness, nor should there be.
 Activists and academics provided us with a linguistic framework for social equality, while still acknowledging each person's unique expression and challenges.
-PC is not melting pot "we're all the same" American disingenuous platitude.
-PC is founded in the spirit of the cultural mosaic, community cultural strength through diversity.
-Individuals don't have to contort themselves to 'blend in' to the melting pot, people are able to express their full uniqueness in a mosaic society.
+PC is not the disingenuous American platitude of us being a melting pot.
+PC is founded in the spirit of the cultural mosaic and community cultural strength through diversity.
+Individuals don't have to contort themselves to blend in to the melting pot, people are able to express their full uniqueness in a mosaic society.

 The standardized version of what an American is changes.
 What represents an American becomes a broader, more inclusive vision.
 Expanding that vision requires language changes.